hutosyscom/Multilingual-for-GUI/README.md

-# multilangOfHts
+# Multilingual-for-GUI
-multi-language of hts
+Multilingual for GUI

 |  中文   | English |
 |  ----  | ----  |